My Dad used one of the two tickets he'd bought

 To hear Frank Sinatra sing

-Why Frankie decided to perform in Beer Sheva, Israel of all places
+Why Frankie decided to perform in Beer Sheva,

 I do not know